 The following case study shows you which mistakes an international manager can avoid if he knows the mentality and culture of his negotiating partners.

-How is your intercultural competence?
+What about your intercultural competence?

 Put your own intercultural competence to the test in our self-test.
-Our test does not determine a score on a scale, but rather aims to sensitise you to the various dimensions of intercultural competence.
+Our test does not determine a score on a scale, but rather aims to sensitize you to the various dimensions of intercultural competence.

 Professional competence